AGM Belief Revision, Semantically: Base Changes and Syntax-Independence

-To obtain a representation theorem for \basechange{} operators without \postulate{G4}, relaxing the constraint on the syntactic side requires the relation of the conditions on the semantic side.
-For dropping \postulate{G4}, we weaken the notion of faithfulness to the notion of quasi-faithfulness. \begin{definition}[quasi-faithful] An assignment $\releq{\abst}$ is called \emph{quasi-faithful} if it satisfies the following conditions: \begin{itemize} \item[(F1)] If $\I,\I' \models \K$, then $\I \relK \I'$ does not hold. \item[(F2)] If $\I\models \K$ and $\I'\not\models \K$, then $\I \relK \I'$. \end{itemize} \end{definition} Note that quasi-faithful assignments might assign to every belief base a different order, independent from whether they are semantically equivalent or not.
-Thus, this enables a \basechange{} operator to treat base differently depending on their syntactic structure.
+To obtain a representation theorem for \basechange{} operators without \postulate{G4}, relaxing the constraint on the syntactic side requires the adjustment of the conditions on the semantic side.
+When dropping \postulate{G4}, we need to weaken the notion of faithfulness to the notion of quasi-faithfulness. \begin{definition}[quasi-faithful] An assignment $\releq{\abst}$ is called \emph{quasi-faithful} if it satisfies the following conditions: \begin{itemize} \item[(F1)] If $\I,\I' \models \K$, then $\I \relK \I'$ does not hold. \item[(F2)] If $\I\models \K$ and $\I'\not\models \K$, then $\I \relK \I'$. \end{itemize} \end{definition} Note that quasi-faithful assignments might assign to every belief base a different order, independent from whether they are semantically equivalent or not.
+Thus, this enables a \basechange{} operator to treat bases differently depending on their syntactic structure.

 Luckily, our canonical assignment \( \releqc{\abst} \) (cf. \Cref{def:relation_new}) carries over to the setting where \postulate{G4} is not satisfied.
 The following lemma attests that \( \releqc{\abst} \) yields a quasi-faithful assignment for this cases. \begin{lemma} If $ \circ $ satisfies \postulate{G2}, \postulate{G5}, and \postulate{G6}, then the assignment $\releqc{\abst}$ is quasi-faithful. \end{lemma} \begin{proof} The proof of the two conditions of quasi-faithfulness, \postulate{F1} and \postulate{F2}, is identical to the proof of \postulate{F1} and \postulate{F2} in \Cref{lem:faithfulness}. \end{proof}